Treading Carefully: Politics and Expert Work in a Government Agency

 Working papers and chapters:

-Ortiz Casillas, S. "The implementation of Better Regulation policies: analyzing expertise as a political project" (For the Research in the Sociology of Organizations volume on Expertise in and around Organizations.
+Ortiz Casillas, S. "A Framework for the Study of Expertise in Government Work" (Submitted to the Research in the Sociology of Organizations volume on Expertise in and around Organizations).

-Ortiz Casillas, S. "Etnografía organizacional en la administración pública mexicana: combatiendo estereotipos y pensamiento normativo en el estudio del gobierno" (Chapter for book on ethnography in Spanish)
+Ortiz Casillas, S. "Etnografía organizacional en la administración pública mexicana: combatiendo estereotipos y pensamiento normativo en el estudio del gobierno" (Chapter for book on ethnography in Spanish, "Etnografía en Acción")

 Participation and organization in a grassroots campaign